 Yes, I know.
 The client is always right.
 Except they’re not.
 Sometimes they’re wrong, mistaken or liars.

-I recall one occasion over ten years ago when I received a detailed list of issues from a client in response to the invoice issued by my tax manager.
+I recall one occasion many years ago when I received a detailed list of issues from a client in response to the invoice issued by my tax manager.
 I went through the list and made a few notes.
 I gave these and the client’s letter to the tax manager to comment on.
 We crafted a point by point response.
 We were satisfied we had addressed all the points thoroughly and fairly.
 We sent our letter.
 This had the inevitable consequence.

 We got another letter.
 With the benefit of hindsight I suspect the client was playing with us and playing for time.
 I don’t remember if there was another exchange of letters or not, but I do recall a meeting where we went through things line by line again.
 Eventually the fee was paid and the final amount was not much different to the original bill.